 Habilitationsordnung that calls for a number of documents, but there are few to no ready-made forms.
 All correspondence regarding the Habilitation should be addressed to the Dean's Office.

 The Junior professorship was introduced some time ago as an alternative to the Habilitation as prerequisite for a full professorship.
 In this model, the authorization to teach (and supervise theses) is granted before the full development of the own research profile.
-In return, the Junior professorhip requires immediate contributions to teaching, and depends on full-time employment at the university, typically based on a six-year fixed-term contract.
+In return, the Junior professorhip requires immediate contributions to teaching, and depends on full-time employment at the university, typically backed by a six-year fixed-term contract.

 Junior professors are typically evaluated toward the end of their appointment in a process that resembles the Habilitation and includes an external review of research accomplishments, a teaching evaluation, and an equivalent to the lecture to the faculty.
 After successful evaluation, Junior professors may then become member of the Habilitationskonferenz.